 If you sit in a chair much of the day or flex your neck forward to look at your smartphone, you’re creating alignment issues that can lead to rounded shoulders.
 Rounded shoulders are not only not aesthetically pleasing, but they also increase the risk for orthopedic issues, including neck pain and headaches.
 To correct rounded shoulders, strengthen your upper back and stretch the muscles in the front of your chest Do chest stretches when you’re at the office and be aware of your posture at all times.

 The Bottom Line

-It takes time and consistent training to broaden your shoulders and get that tapered appearance – but it’s worth the effort!
+It takes time and consistent training to have broader shoulders and get that tapered appearance – but it’s worth the effort!
 Broad shoulders are a mark of strength and power and that’ just as important for women as it is for men.
-So, if you want broader shoulders too, shift more focus to your lateral deltoids but continue to work the anterior and posterior deltoids with overhead presses, Arnold presses etc. Most of us work the anterior portion of the shoulder more than the anterior or posterior delts.
-Focusing on the exercises discussed will help you balance out your training and get wider and more defined shoulders over time.
+So, if you want broader shoulders too, shift more focus to your lateral deltoids but continue to work the anterior and posterior deltoids with overhead presses, Arnold presses, etc. Most of us work the anterior portion of the shoulder more than the anterior or posterior delts.
+Focusing on the exercises discussed will help you balance out your training and get defined and broader shoulders over time.